Farmers taking action on emissions

 On the other side of Australia, the Simpson farming family of Binginbar Farms in central NSW is only one of the many Australian primary producers who are taking the necessary steps to ensure that their farms can remain sustainable well into the future.

 “Back in 2018, we celebrated 150 years,” Nathan says.
-“As custodians of the land, we want to continue that legacy by farming sustainably so that it’ll be here in another 150 years.”
+“As custodians of the land, we want to continue that legacy by farming sustainably.
+So it will still be here in another 150 years.”

 Progress from the ground up

 The Simpsons are now setting the foundations for the creation of their own carbon-neutral lamb brand.
 The first major step towards this was undergoing a total digital transformation.
-By using electronic identification (EID) tags, the Simpsons can now record data on each individual animal, which helps them to make the decisions required to farm more sustainably, as well as allowing them to provide full proof of provenance.
+By using electronic identification (EID) tags, the Simpsons can now record data on each individual animal.
+This helps them to make the decisions required to farm more sustainably.
+It also allows them to provide full proof of provenance.

 “It’s all about efficiencies,” Nathan says.
-“When we first started using EIDs we were halfway through the drought, and we needed to be as efficient as possible.”
+“When we first started using EIDs we were halfway through the drought; we needed to be as efficient as possible.”

-The Simpsons also worked with Japanese tech company Hitachi to further digitise and automate farm management, developing tech to monitor troughs, water and pumps, measure pasture growth and provide weather and paddock management information.
+The Simpsons also worked with tech company Hitachi to further digitise and automate farm management.
+They’ve developed tech to monitor troughs, water and pumps, measure pasture growth and provide weather and paddock management information.

-This year, soil carbon solutions company AgriProve will do baseline testing of Binginbar soil organic carbon levels, and will return next year to test again to see if the levels have improved.
+This year, soil carbon solutions company AgriProve will do baseline testing of Binginbar soil organic carbon levels.
+They will return next year to test again to see if the levels have improved.
 But as Nathan explains, soil carbon levels can differ from day to day.